 The career services of NYU Law are available only to those employers whose practices are consistent with this policy.
 Please be advised that by interviewing our students, posting a job opening, or participating in our educational and networking programs, you are affirming that your employment practices are in compliance with this policy.

-NYU School of Law may refuse to post any job announcement or may remove a job announcement without providing notice to the employer.
+The Office of Career Services reserves the right to restrict or remove a job posting without providing notice to an employer.

 NYU School of Law has dozens of student groups on campus.
 We invite you to reach out to these student groups to enhance your relationship with the student body.